andi4000/trmnl-open-meteo-weather-forecast/README.md

 ./bin/bumpversion minor  # major,minor,patch
 ```

-## Acknowledgement
+## Acknowledgements
-- @usetrmnl for the great product!
+- [@usetrmnl](https://github.com/usetrmnl) for the great product!
 I've been thinking of building one myself from scratch, but never had the time.
 Definitely not an impulse purchase but it's worth it!
-- usetrmnl/trmnlp for great software that makes it easy to develop plugin locally!
+- [usetrmnl/trmnlp](https://github.com/usetrmnl/trmnlp) for great software that makes it easy to develop plugin locally!